 - Do salaried people need advance tax?
 Sometimes.
 If income outside salary creates tax liability not covered by TDS, advance tax may apply.

-For tax planning articles, the CA review should verify the old versus new regime comparison, eligible deductions, HRA support, 80C/80D/NPS evidence, advance tax exposure, capital gains, interest income, AIS entries, and whether planning decisions are supported before March-end.
+For a month-by-month tax planning calendar for indian individuals, Before acting on a tax plan, verify the old versus new regime comparison, eligible deductions, HRA support, 80C/80D/NPS evidence, advance-tax exposure, capital gains, interest income, AIS entries, and whether each planning decision is supported before March-end.